 Christy Dena is a writer-designer-director who has worked on award-winning pervasive games, film, digital and theatre projects.
 Clients include Nokia, Cisco/No Mimes Media, ABC, Wieden+Kennedy, Bangarra Dance Theatre, Noah Falstein, Ken Eklund & Agency of Coney, and many more.
 She co-founded the lab for storytellers working in tech, Forward Slash Story, with Lance Weiler.

 Christy was granted Australia’s first Digital Writing Residency at The Cube for her project “Robot University,” funded by the Australia Council for the Arts and QUT.
-In 2012, she was the “Digital Writing Ambassador” for the Emerging Writers Festival; and a prototype of her project “AUTHENTIC IN ALL CAPS” was Finalist for “Best Writing in a Game” Award at the Freeplay Independent Gaming Festival.
-Christy co-wrote “The Writers Guide to Making a Digital Living” for the Australian Literature Board.
+Her audio-driven app AUTHENTIC IN ALL CAPS won the 2014 WA Premier’s Book Award in the Digital Narrative category; won the 2014 Australian Writers Guild award for ‘Interactive Media'; was Official Selection for Freeplay’s 2014 Independent Games Festival event Parallels; and a prototype of the app was finalist for “Best Writing in a Game” Award at the 2012 Freeplay Independent Gaming Festival Awards.
+In 2012, she was the “Digital Writing Ambassador” for the Emerging Writers Festival; and she co-wrote “The Writers Guide to Making a Digital Living” for the Australian Literature Board.